simatic-ax/axlp_apax_and_project_creation/slides.md

     </header>
   </div>
   <div class="kachel1">
-    <li>apax is the central tool within Simatic AX, acting as a package manager and a build tool</li>
+    <li>Apax is the central tool within Simatic AX, acting as a package manager and a build tool</li>
-    <li>apax is a command line interface tool that serves as a package manager and facilitator for each step in the development workflow</li>
+    <li>Apax is a command line interface tool that serves as a package manager and facilitator for each step in the development workflow</li>
     <li>it helps you create, build, and manage AX projects efficiently</li>
     <div class="definition"><code>apax</code> automates the process of retrieving and managing project dependencies, making it easier to develop and maintain AX projects.</div>
     <br>